rmetzler/NoSQL-for-Dependable-Systems/README.md

 distributed database.

 For this purpose we set up the node Alice and pushed 1000 data records into Alice.
 Now Bob joins the network.
-To be check if Bob already has all data we frequently tried to read the 1000th entry from Bob.
+To check if Bob already has all data we frequently tried to read the 1000th entry from Bob.
 If this was possible we assumed that Bob was sync or at least capable to answer in a consistent way.